 Add ALEVEL10 at checkout for 10% Discount off Multiple A Level courses

-Students in the past have progressed onto the following degrees:
+Students in the past have progressed onto the following degree courses:-

-Studying A’ Level English at University gives you all sorts of exciting career options, including:
+Studying A’ Level Biology at University gives you all sorts of exciting career options, including:-

 There are no previous entry requirements for this course, however students are expected to have a reasonable standard of literacy.

 You have the freedom to start the course at any time and continue your studies at your own pace for a period of up to 24 months from initial registration with the full support of your Tutor.

 The Full A Level has eight topics you will need to cover and the AS Level has four topics.
 These are listed below.

 Students will be required to arrange and pay for their examinations/practicals at an AQA approved centre.
 We can provide an extensive list of these centres for you.